-Civil Peace Service (CPS) is the principal German policy instrument of public-civil society peacebuilding efforts in crisis and conflict contexts.
+Civil Peace Service (CPS) is the principal German policy programme of public-civil society peacebuilding efforts in crisis and conflict contexts.
 This seminar offers an insight into the tasks and work contexts of a peace and conflict consultant within the CPS programme.
 Furthermore, information on professional training and development will be provided for both recent graduates and experienced professionals.

 A broad range of careers